Does VA Insurance Cover Mental Health and Co-Occurring Disorders?

 It’s important to check your Medicare plan to make sure you’re covered for the locations and services you need.

 Addiction Treatment Designed for Veterans

-Your needs as a veteran can be best met when receiving care from specialists, or at facilities, who understand the struggles of returning to civilian life and are trained to work with individuals who have PTSD.
-It can also help you feel understood and connect you with fellow veterans, while ensuring you have access to services appropriate for your level of care.
+Your needs as a veteran can be best met when receiving care from specialists who understand the struggles of returning to civilian life and who are trained to work with individuals who have PTSD.
+It can also help you feel understood and connect you with fellow veterans, while ensuring you have access to services that are appropriate for your level of care.

 If you are seeking drug and alcohol treatment outside of a VA facility, the VA will work directly with private facilities and doctors to provide coverage for any mental, behavioral, and physical health services needed.
 This ensures that you get the care you need, when you need it, rather than waiting for an open spot at a VA facility near you.

 If you or a loved one is a veteran and you are concerned about substance misuse, it may be time to seek treatment.
 At American Addiction Centers (AAC), we are available 24/7 to take your call and help you find the treatment you need to get on the road to recovery.
 Please call us free at to learn about treatment options for veterans struggling with addiction.

 Learn more about treatment with these health insurance providers: